For a long time, style-conscious guys on the hunt for luxury watches only had two options:

 As someone who frequently describes my sense of style as classic-meets-modern, I was immediately drawn to the timeless design of the Chrono S.

-It looks like it would have been just as at home on the wrist of my grandfather in the ’60s as it is on my wrist in the 2020s, especially in the green and silver color scheme I chose – the green and silver combo is a particularly nice touch.
+It looks like it would have been just as at home on the wrist of my grandfather in the ’60s as it is on my wrist in the 2020s, especially in the color scheme I chose – the green and silver combo is a particularly nice touch.

 Variety Vincero is the Spice of Life